arpruss/wii-lightgun/README.md

 depending on whether you want to use wiiuse.

 CWIID notes:
-    On Raspberry PI, you may want to use this fork: https://github.com/arpruss/cwiid-1
+    On Linux if you want to use CWIID, you should use this fixed fork: https://github.com/arpruss/cwiid-1

 WIIUSE notes:
     Install my python fork of the wiiuse wrapper: https://github.com/arpruss/pywiiuse